Gottfried Küssel: Subsequent activity

-When the trial finally got under way Küssel was found guilty of breaching the 1947 Verbotsgesetz, which bans any attempt to revive Nazism.
+When the trial finally got under way Küssel was found guilty of breaching the Verbotsgesetz 1947, which bans any attempt to revive Nazism.
 Presiding Judge Martina Krainz noted the importance of the internet in disseminating extremist information and due to this, as well as Küssel's status as "a leading figure in the extreme-right scene" with several earlier convictions, she sentenced him to nine years' imprisonment.